FAQ for Staff and Faculty

 - All visitors should wear a mask and allow social distancing at all times while on campus.

-Is the college anticipating allowing off-campus guests to give lectures and readings this fall?
+Is the college anticipating allowing off-campus guests to give lectures and readings?

 We are following state guidelines for travel, which currently permit travel to Vermont and the hosting of events.

 We ask that all visitors to campus be vaccinated, and those arranging the logistics of the visit will share this policy and ask visitors to complete this form to affirm their status.
 Visitors who have not been vaccinated must be masked, physically distanced, and may not enter campus buildings.